English National Concessionary Bus Pass - issued free of charge

 Cheshire East Council will offer the concessions listed below for the financial year 2016 / 2017 to permanent residents of the borough.

-Holders of an English National Concessionary Bus Pass issued by the Cheshire Consortium are entitled to the following concessions:
+Holders of an English National Concessionary Bus Pass issued by Cheshire East Council are entitled to the following concessions on local bus services:

 - Monday – Friday before 9.30am – half fare